Textures

 );

 For example, the texture above has a width of three pixels per row and uses one byte per pixel, meaning that each row is three bytes wide.
-Since three is not a multiple of two, four, or eight, the unpack alignment must be set to one with pixelStorei like this:
+Since three is not a multiple of two, four, or eight, the unpack alignment must be set to one with pixelStorei.

 gl.pixelStorei(gl.UNPACK_ALIGNMENT, 1);